Exploring System 1 and 2 communication for latent reasoning in LLMs: Experimental analysis:

 \begin{itemize} \item Perplexity: \emph{Hyp.~1} has higher ppl than the soft-embedding model for both families; \emph{Hyp.~2} lowers it only marginally. \item GPT-2 benchmarks: Averaged over the five tasks in Table~\ref{tab:results}, \emph{Hyp.~1} trails by $-1.8$\,pp (46.3 vs.\ 48.1\%), while \emph{Hyp.~2} is only $+0.4$\,pp higher (48.5\%). \item Qwen-3 benchmarks: Dual models fare better: \emph{Hyp.~1} $+6.5$\,pp (47.2 vs.\ 40.7\%); \emph{Hyp.~2} $+8.7$\,pp (49.4\%). \end{itemize}

-\textbf{Summary and caveat.} At first glance both dual-model variants look successful: they outperform the \cite{liu_deliberation_2024}\ baseline and, on Qwen-3, yield sizeable benchmark gains.
+\textbf{Summary and caveat.} At first glance both dual-model variants look successful: they outperform the \cite{liu2024deliberationlatentspacedifferentiable}\ baseline and, on Qwen-3, yield sizeable benchmark gains.
 But the picture shifts once we introduce the \emph{soft-embedding} control.
 That unified model matches the dual systems in token budget and latent capacity while using only half as many trainable weights, yet it equals or exceeds \emph{Hyp.~1} and comes within a hair of \emph{Hyp.~2}.
 This pattern indicates that the Coprocessor is not just “adding compute”—it is adding it \emph{inefficiently}.
-A single LLM with the same aggregate parameter count would almost certainly do better.
+A single LLM with the same aggregate parameter count indeed performs better, as we explicitly demonstrate in Appendix~\ref{app:gpt2_matched}.
 Accordingly, the next section turns to reasoning-specific benchmarks to see whether the dual architecture offers any benefit that a parameter-matched, soft-prompted model cannot already provide.